ramses02/Vaccines/  README.md

 Precision is the metric of choice for this analysis because our client would prefer false negatives to false positives.
 Encouraging an already immunized person to get a flu shot is less of an issue than assuming a patient will get theirs and then they don't.
 Promoting immunization is not cost-free; otherwise our dummy model would be the ideal.
 Our goal is a fitted precision: a good guess that errs on the side of negative.

-### Evaluation
-Our logistic regression outperforms our decision tree just slightly, but it does so by multiple measures.
-It has a higher precision score as well as overall accuracy score, and its ROC curve is slightly closer to ideal.

 ### Decision Tree ROC: